-Lighter headgear to replace Swiss Guards' cast iron helmets in 2019.The Vatican's Swiss Guards plan to replace their traditional cast iron helmets with much lighter headgear in PVC, produced with the aid of 3D printing technology, at some stage in 2019.
+Swiss Guards replace cast iron helmets with lighter headgear.The Vatican's Swiss Guards have begun to replace their traditional cast iron helmets with much lighter headgear in PVC, produced with the aid of 3D printing technology.

-The move is designed to provide the pope's army with more comfortable helmets when standing guard for hours at a time, particularly during the summer heat.
+The move is designed to provide the pope's army with more comfortable helmets when standing guard for hours at a time, with hidden air holes to offset the summer heat.

 In addition to protecting the pope, the army performs ceremonial duties and assists at Vatican functions, and is famous for its ancient halberd weapons and its blue, gold and red uniform.
 The soldiers serve for between two and 25 years.